 Calendar of Events

-Gather your friends, challenge your other friends, hop in the car, explore local history, and join Yates County History Center's third annual History Scavenger Hunt.
-The fun when teams receive their brochures with clues and questions for each of the nine towns in Yates County and it continues until Saturday, May 18 when teams must submit their answers.
+Gather your friends, challenge your other friends, hop in the car, and explore local history.
+Join Yates County History Center's annual History Scavenger Hunt.
+The fun starts when teams receive their brochures containing clues on Thursday, May 1.
+The fun continues until Friday, May 30 at which time teams will submit their answers.
+Points are awarded for correctly answered questions.

 The scavenger hunt provides a fun way to learn about our local history while competing against other teams to see who knows the most.
-The clues lead teams to historic sites and places of interest in every town in the county.
-Teams will receive points for correctly answering the questions.
+Because this year marks the 250th anniversary of the start of the American Revolution, this year’s clues will lead you to sites connected to the Revolution in some way.

 11:00 a.m.